General Information & Instructions

-Antique homes, historic sites and landscapes are significant features of Sandwich.
-The Historic Marker Program honors the town’s history and the stewardship that has preserved its special character over the years.
-The program recognizes historic homes and buildings by a dated wooden sign approved by the Sandwich Historical Commission to help raise the awareness and appreciation of your home or business and the most treasured resources of Sandwich.
+Purpose: Antique homes and historic sites are significant features of the town of Sandwich.
+The Historic Marker Program was established to honor the town’s history and the stewardship that preserves its special character.
+The program recognizes each property with a handsome dated sign that helps raise awareness of and appreciation for the historic nature of your home or business as one of our most treasured assets.

-The Sandwich Old King’s Highway Historic District Committee has reviewed the above SHC procedures, approved this particular style, color, & size of SHC decorative and historic marker, and agreed that no additional Sandwich Historic District permit or hearing is needed.
+The Sandwich Old King’s Highway Historic District Committee reviewed the above SHC procedures; approved this particular style, color, and size of the SHC decorative and historic markers; and agreed that no additional Sandwich Historic District permit or hearing is needed.